-As you bring your boat out of storage and head to the lakes and waterways for the summer, now is a good time to review some basic boating safety tips.
+Each time you set out on the lakes and waterways with your boat, take time to review some basic safety tips.

 First, make sure everyone who drives your boat knows the basic rules about right of way, speed limits, ski restrictions and equipment condition.